 Candida infection ‒ Pacifiers are often colonized with Candida and bacterial organisms.
 Latex pacifiers are more significantly colonized with Candida and Staphylococcus than silicone.3

 Dental malocclusion may play a role in recurrent acute otitis media with a muscle-mediated mechanism.
-Eustachian tube dysfunction has been connected to Tensor Veli Palatini and Levator Veli Palatini muscles functionality, which could be altered in patients with cranial skeletal development syndrome.
+Eustachian tube dysfunction has been connected to the functionality of the tensor veli palatini and levator veli palatini muscles, which could be altered in patients with cranial skeletal development syndrome.
 Another possibility is a TMJ disorder that influences Eustachian tube patency.
-The mandibular condyles are normally located next to the anterosuperior wall of the joint cavity, but, in children with altered craniofacial development, the condyles could dislocate to a rear position in the joint cavities, closer to the Eustachian tube and middle ear.11
+The mandibular condyles are normally located next to the anterosuperior wall of the joint cavity, but in children with altered craniofacial development, the condyles could dislocate to a rear position in the joint cavities, closer to the Eustachian tube and middle ear.6

 Breastfeeding ‒ Pacifier use is associated with early breast weaning.
-The AAP recommends introducing a pacifier at one month of age for breastfeeding infants to avoid negative effects on feeding.3.
-Use of pacifiers too early may interfere with breastfeeding and proper sucking.
+The American Academy of Pediatrics recommends introducing a pacifier at one month of age for breastfeeding infants to avoid negative effects on feeding.3 Use of pacifiers too early may interfere with breastfeeding and proper sucking.
 Pure breastfeeding is associated with reduced chances of developing abnormal primary dentition, lower chances of class II incisal relationship, and increased overjet.
 Children with pure breastfeeding for at least six months have wider intercanine and intermolar widths.2

 Oral Manifestations of Pacifier Use

-The increased activity of the cheeks together with reduced lingual support for the deciduous upper molars and canines ‒ as the tongue is forced backward and downward by the pacifier nipple ‒ contributes to the decreased maxillary intercanine width found.4 Negative pressure created by sucking will accentuate a crossbite.8
+The increased activity of the cheeks, together with reduced lingual support for the deciduous upper molars and canines ‒ as the tongue is forced backward and downward by the pacifier nipple ‒ contributes to the decreased maxillary intercanine width found.7 Negative pressure created by sucking will accentuate a crossbite.4

 Prolonged pacifier habits are associated with the development of posterior crossbites and prolonged digit habits with increased overjet.
-Both are associated with an increased prevalence of reduced overbite and anterior open bite.5 The prevalence of overjet greater than 2mm was 67.5% of children with pacifier sucking habits compared to 35.5% of children who did not use a pacifier, and a higher average of overjet of more than 4mm was found in 28% of pacifier users compared to 4% of non-pacifier users with no sucking habits.1
+Both are associated with an increased prevalence of reduced overbite and anterior open bite.8 The prevalence of overjet greater than 2 mm was 67.5% of children with pacifier-sucking habits compared to 35.5% of children who did not use a pacifier and a higher average of overjet of more than 4 mm was found in 28% of pacifier users compared to 4% of non-pacifier users with no sucking habits.1

-Conventional long-duration, high-frequency pacifier use is linked to the hyperfunction of the buccinator muscle, which causes a deficiency in transverse growth of the maxilla and increases the frequency of crossbites.6
+Conventional long-duration, high-frequency pacifier use is linked to the hyperfunction of the buccinator muscle, which causes a deficiency in transverse growth of the maxilla and increases the frequency of crossbites.9

 Effects of Pacifier Use on Speech and Breathing

 Speech may be affected by tooth and tongue position.
-Dental arches act as structural boundaries for the placement of the tongue and lips and are intricately involved in sound production.4 There is a significant relationship between increased overjet and distortions of the “s” sound.
-An open bite may contribute to a lisp.5 Certified Orofacial Myologist Patricia Brinkman notes that these children often develop lateral lisps because they learn to talk with the pacifier in their mouth, and the sides of the tongue end up making the sound because the tip cannot reach the correct placement.8
+Dental arches act as structural boundaries for the placement of the tongue and lips and are intricately involved in sound production.7 There is a significant relationship between increased overjet and distortions of the “s” sound.
+An open bite may contribute to a lisp.8 Certified Orofacial Myologist Patricia Brinkman-Falter notes that these children often develop lateral lisps because they learn to talk with the pacifier in their mouth, and the sides of the tongue end up making the sound because the tip cannot reach the correct placement.4

-Children with a pacifier habit of at least two years scored less in breathing evaluations and showed more oronasal or mouth breathing aspects before intervention for the cessation of pacifier use.
-In oronasal breathing, lips are not sealed, the jaw is opened by the suprahyoid muscles, and this displacement is followed by the tongue.4 During oronasal breathing, the soft palate lies between the tongue and posterior pharyngeal wall.
-When both the mouth and nose are open, the soft palate becomes responsible for partitioning of oronasal flow.10
+Children with a pacifier habit of at least two years scored less in breathing evaluations.
+They showed more oronasal or mouth breathing aspects before intervention for the cessation of pacifier use.
+In oronasal breathing, lips are not sealed, the suprahyoid muscles open the jaw, and this displacement is followed by the tongue.7 During oronasal breathing, the soft palate lies between the tongue and the posterior pharyngeal wall.
+When both the mouth and nose are open, the soft palate becomes responsible for the partitioning of oronasal flow.10

-These pacifiers are supposed to replicate the patterns of muscle contraction, tongue position, and nasal breathing, similar to breastfeeding.6 The prevalence of anterior open bite, posterior crossbite, overjet, and distal step of primary molars is larger in children who used conventional pacifiers versus orthodontic pacifiers.1
+These pacifiers are supposed to replicate the patterns of muscle contraction, tongue position, and nasal breathing, similar to breastfeeding.9 The prevalence of anterior open bite, posterior crossbite, overjet, and distal step of primary molars is more prominent in children who used conventional pacifiers versus orthodontic pacifiers.1

 Safe Pacifier Use